 SVIX is not benchmarked to the inverse of, and UVIX is not benchmarked to twice, the widely referenced VIX.
 The Short Index and the inverse of the VIX are separate measurements and can be expected to perform very differently.
 The Long Index and twice the VIX also are separate measurements and can be expected to perform very differently.
-As such, SVIX can be expected to perform very differently from the inverse (-1x) of the performance of the VIX over any period, and UVIX can be expected to perform very differently from twice (2x) of the performance of the VIX over any period.
+The Long Index and twice the VIX also are separate measurements and can be expected to perform very differently.
+The Long Index and twice the VIX also are separate measurements and can be expected to perform very differently.
+The Long Index and twice the VIX also are separate measurements and can be expected to perform very differently from twice (2x) of the performance of the VIX over any period, and UVIX can be expected to perform very differently from twice (2x) of the performance of the VIX over any period.
 The Funds continuously offer and redeem Shares in blocks of at least 10,000 Shares (each such block, a "Creation Unit") at current per Share market prices.
 Only Authorized Participants (as defined herein) may purchase and redeem Shares from a Fund and then only in Creation Units.
 An Authorized Participant is an entity that has entered into an Authorized Participant Agreement with the Trust and Volatility Shares LLC (the "Sponsor").
 Shares are offered on a continuous basis to Authorized Participants in Creation Units at NAV.
-Authorized Participants may then offer to the public, from time to time, Shares from any Creation Unit they create at a per-Share market price.
-The form of Authorized Participant Agreement and the related Authorized Participant Procedures Handbook set forth the terms and conditions under which an Authorized Participant may purchase or redeem a Creation Unit.
+Authorized Participant Agreement and the related Participant Procedures Handbook set forth the terms and conditions under which an Authorized Participant may purchase or redeem a Creation Unit.
 Authorized Participants will not receive from a Fund, the Sponsor, or any of their affiliates, any fee or other compensation in connection with their sale of Shares to the public.
 An Authorized Participant may receive commissions or fees from investors who purchase Shares through their commission or fee-based brokerage accounts.